citruspi/citruspi.io/content/technical/kali-on-chromebook.md

 ### SD Card

-_I have not tested these instructions yet - I've only used my flash drive.
+<strike>_I have not tested these instructions yet - I've only used my flash drive.
 However, in theory, they should work.
-I'd be grateful if someone tested this and reported back._
+I'd be grateful if someone tested this and reported back._</strike>

+(The instructions for the SD Card were verified by a reader on 13 June 2013).

 ```bash
 $ sudo cgpt repair /dev/mmcblk1